-The employer is becoming more focused towards employee financial wellness
+The employer is becoming more focused towards employee monetary wellness

-This market research report includes a detailed segmentation of the market by types, end-users, and delivery.
+This research report includes a detailed segmentation by types, end-users, and delivery.

 Investment and financial planning firm offers a CFP-provided series of programs that are designed to educate participants about investing, debt, and retirement income planning

-Financial planning, financial education and counseling, retirement planning, debt management, and others are the major segments of the US financial wellness benefits market.
-The financial planning segment has dominated the market and is expected to grow at a CAGR of around 12% during the forecast period.
+Financial planning, education and counseling, retirement planning, debt management, and others are the major segments of the U.S. financial wellness benefits market.
+The planning segment has dominated the market and is expected to grow at a CAGR of around 12% during the forecast period.
 It includes assistance and advice on budgeting, devising investment strategies, and long-term planning of finances.
-A larger part of the workforce is looking at their long-term financial future as opposed to focusing on short-term stressors and seeking for the tools such as budgeting applications and action plans for a better financial outcome.
-Companies are onboarding financial planning advisors and asset managers, which is boosting the growth of the segment.
-Nowadays, vendors are launching several financial plans and offers.
+A larger part of the workforce is looking at their long-term monetary future as opposed to focusing on short-term stressors and seeking for the tools such as budgeting applications and action plans for a better economic outcome.
+Companies are onboarding finance planning advisors and asset managers, which is boosting the growth of the segment.
+Nowadays, vendors are launching several economical plans and offers.
 For instance, Korving & Co. offers a CFP-provided series of programs that are designed to educate participants about investing, debt, and retirement income planning.

 Financial education and counseling programs are increasing in the US.
-The personalized financial counseling is growing at a healthy rate, surpassing online counseling since counselors can easily adopt to various types of workers and present optimal financial solutions.
+The personalized counseling is growing at a healthy rate, surpassing online counseling since counselors can easily adopt to various types of workers and present optimal finance solutions.

-Several fintech organizations have entered in the market, offering comprehensive financial benefits tools to medium-sized organizations
+Several fintech organizations have entered in the market, offering comprehensive finance and wellness benefits tools to medium-sized organizations

-Medium-sized business is the second-largest end-user of the US financial wellness benefits market.
+Medium-sized business is the second-largest end-user of the market.
 Due to the intensifying competition in the labor market, quit rates are nearing pre-recession levels.
-Hence, employee financial wellness programs are gaining momentum and an economic way to retain the employee.
+Hence, employee wellness programs are gaining momentum and an economic way to retain the employee.
 In the last few years, several fintech, for-profit, and non-profit companies and organizations have entered in the market, offering comprehensive tools to medium-sized organizations.

 The online/digital mode is an emerging delivery platform that offers customized financial roadmaps to employees

-The US financial wellness benefits market by delivery is divided into one-on-one, online/digital, and group.
+The delivery segment is divided into one-on-one, online/digital, and group.
 One-on-one assistance is gaining popularity and is growing at a CAGR of around 13%.
-Employees are seeking one-on-one interaction as it provides clarity about financial terms.
+Employees are seeking one-on-one interaction as it provides clarity about finances.
 Hence, advisors are catching up with employees at regular intervals via phone or personal meetings, which includes web-based platforms or classroom sessions.

 The online/digital mode is an emerging delivery platform in the market.
 Financial education with games and goal tracking, account management tools (such as to facilitate automatic allocations) real-time chat sessions, and interactive savings products are some commonly used online services.
 For instance, LINK from Prudential offers a customized financial roadmap by allowing employees to choose what fit their needs and enable them to connect with advisors online via video, phone, or in person.